groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Macro-Enabled Slide (.ppsm) represents Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
+Represents a PowerPoint Open XML Macro-Enabled Slide (.ppsm), which represents a macro-enabled slide show file format created with Microsoft PowerPoint 2007 or higher.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/ppsm